The right shielding gas mix to use when MIG welding mild steel can be confusing to the home repair-ist or home hobbyist.

-It's not the cheapest of gas mixes but it is well liked because it gives you, the person MIG welding at home, a nice balance between cost and attractiveness of the finished weld.
+It’s not the cheapest of gas mixes but it’s well liked because it gives you, the person MIG welding at home, a nice balance between cost and attractiveness of the finished weld.

-It is a mix gas that is readily available at your local welder supply store.
-And not only that, is often available in the smaller gas cylinder sizes, perfect when you're doing the odd or occasional weld around the home or ranch.
+It’s a mix gas that is readily available at your local welder supply store.
+And not only that, it’s often available in the smaller gas cylinder sizes.
+Perfect when you’re doing the odd or occasional weld around the home or ranch.

-If you are not sure what this means let me explain.
+If you’re not sure what this means let me explain.
 It is literally how the arc melts the tiny pieces of your filler metal and transfers it into the weld pool.